 Causes of Takayasu arteritis

 The cause of Takayasu arteritis is unknown.
-The disease occurs mainly in children and women younger than 30, especially those who are of Asian or African descent.
+The disease occurs mainly in children and women younger than 40.
+It is more common in people from of Asian or African descent.

 Takayasu arteritis Symptoms